|The Reverend Father

 After high school, Kirby attended the Franciscan University of Steubenville in Ohio.
 He majored in history as an undergraduate, writing his senior thesis on themes relating to human dignity and the exercise of authority.
 Following his undergraduate studies, Kirby pursued a graduate degree in philosophy, with an emphasis on human nature and the spiritual identity of the human person.

 In 2017, citing his vocations work and his digital programs in Christian formation, Franciscan University selected Kirby to receive its alumni Bishop John King Mussio Award for Faithful Service to the Church.

 While a student in Steubenville, Kirby enlisted in the Army National Guard and served in a Transportation Unit in the city.
 In 1999, he was activated for Operation New Horizons, a relief effort in Nicaragua after the devastation caused by Hurricane Mitch.

 During his enlistment, Kirby was given several military honors.
 After completing his six-year enlistment, he received an Honorable Discharge from the military.

-Kirby returned to South Carolina and while applying to the seminary, taught moral theology and the New Testament at Bishop England High School in Charleston, SC, during the 2001/2002 school year.
+After his graduate studies, Kirby returned to South Carolina and began his application to the seminary.
+While applying to the seminary, he taught moral theology and the New Testament at Bishop England High School in Charleston, SC, during its 2001/2002 school year.

 On August 29, 2002, Bishop Robert Baker celebrated the ceremony of Candidacy to Holy Orders for Kirby at an All-School Mass at Bishop England.
 Immediately after the ceremony, Kirby left for seminary in Rome.